isomerpages/mse-zerowaste/_zero-waste/0_singapore.md

 Semakau Landfill is Singapore's one and only landfill.
 It receives more than 2,000 tonnes of WTE incineration ash and non- incinerable waste daily.

-At our current rate of waste growth, Semakau Landfill will run out of space by 2035.
+At our current rate of waste growth, **Semakau Landfill will run out of space by 2035**.

 It is estimated that a new waste-to-energy incineration plant will be needed every 7 to 10 years and a new offshore landfill will be needed every 30 to 35 years.
 This is unsustainable in land scarce Singapore.